advicdeveloper/Voice-To-Text/README.md

 Testing

+Run locally with:
-Run locally with:npm run start
+textnpm run start

 Open the provided URL (e.g., http://localhost:8181) and test the control.
 Check the browser console (F12) for errors (e.g., "not-allowed" for permission issues).